facebookresearch/sam-3d-objects/README.md

 As a way to combine the strengths of both **SAM 3D Objects** and **SAM 3D Body**, we provide an example notebook that demonstrates how to combine the results of both models such that they are aligned in the same frame of reference.
 Check it out [here](notebook/demo_3db_mesh_alignment.ipynb).

+## License

+The SAM 3D Objects model checkpoints and code are licensed under [SAM License](./LICENSE).

 ## Contributing

 See [contributing](CONTRIBUTING.md) and the [code of conduct](CODE_OF_CONDUCT.md).